 Audit Logs

-You need to enable audit logs only on Masters.
+You need to enable audit logs only on master nodes.
 For that, you need to edit the definition of the Kubernetes API Server.

-you can find the definition of Kubernetes API Server
+In the case of clusters bootstrapped by kubeadm, you can find the definition of the Kubernetes API Server

 Create an Audit Policy file.
 Use our example as a reference and save the file in